 Bicycle lanes are proposed for Exchange St. leading to Providence Station, and possibly on certain segments in the Jewelry District.
 For safety reasons, bicycles will not be allowed to use the dedicated bus lanes.

 How has Transit Signal Priority (TSP) worked along the R-Line?

 Extending green lights for buses along the R-Line reduced the overall travel time by 10%.
 We believe it will reduce future bus travel times along the shorter DTC corridor between RI Hospital and Providence Station by about 20%.
 TSP will also make travel times along the DTC more reliable, which will help create a service more people can depend on.

 Will the DTC have special fares?

-Some people think short downtown trips should be free, and RIPTA’s new smart card system (coming in late 2018) will allow for this.
+Some people think short downtown trips should be free, and RIPTA’s new smart card system (coming in 2019) will allow for this.
 However, RIPTA has yet to make a decision on DTC fares.